pomociiii/Discord-Server-NUKER/README.md

  --------------------------------------------------------------------------------------------------------------------------------------------

- If u want other channel name edit the channels in the main.py file:
+ If you want other channel name edit the channels in the main.py file:

  ```python
  channels = [